ruby-processing/JRubyArt/_posts/2019-09-28-getting_started.md

 #### Java ####

-It should be possible to current default-jdk on Debian (openjdk 11.0.9.1 on Linux Mint when I last checked) only if you encounter problems should you install [adoptopenjdk][adopt] version which is available as a deb package.
+It should be possible to current default-jdk on Debian (openjdk 11.0.9.1 on Linux Mint when I last checked) only if you encounter problems should you install [Eclipse Temurin][adopt] version which is available as a deb package.

 ```bash
 sudo apt install default-jdk # On Mint probably similar on other Debian distros